doda25-team13/operation/ACTIVITY.md

     - https://github.com/doda25-team13/model-service/pull/6
     - https://github.com/doda25-team13/app/pull/5

-    I have worked on F7 and F8
+    I have worked on F7 and F8 from A1

 ### Week Q2.3